not-a-hot-dog/parallelized-disease-modeling/big_data.md

-## Big Data - Creating a 1792 x 2944 Square-Mile Grid of the U.S.
+## Big Data - Mapping a 1792 x 2944 Square-Mile Grid to U.S. County Data

 ### Description of Parallel Application
 Technical description of the parallel application, programming models, platform and infrastructure